-The public IP address is changing almost each week, but remains under a consistent IP address range.
-Only Google’s Gmail complained about the IP once for potential security breach.
+The public IP address is changing almost every week but remains under a consistent IP address range.
+Only Google’s Gmail complained about the IP once for a potential security breach.

 My best month

-Please not that the use case in this article is against the terms and conditions of Free Mobile.
+Please note that the use case covered in this blog entry is crystal clear against the terms and conditions of Free Mobile.